 Facebook and Facebook Messenger Customer Service Best Practices

 You can do as much harm as good if you don't follow general social media best practices when using Facebook for customer service.
 Below are some core principles.

 1. Respond quickly to customer inquiries.

 Responding quickly to customer inquiries is vital for maximizing conversion rates.
 Quick responses also increase customer satisfaction and improve your brand's reputation.

 But, with Facebook, speed is particularly important.

 Facebook Messenger displays how quickly a business responds to messages with a color-coded badge.
 The highest award is a green badge displaying a lightning bolt in a speech bubble.
 Written next to it is the phrase "Very responsive to messages."

 To obtain this, you need a response rate of at least 90% and a response time of no more than 15 minutes per inquiry over the last seven days.

 This is a valuable customer acquisition and retention tool.
-It tells customers you're consistently on your game and will answer in a timely manner.
-When a visitor on your page is thinking about contacting your business, they can trust that they won't be put on hold or have to wait a day for a response.
+It tells customers you're consistently on your game and will answer promptly.
+When a visitor is thinking about contacting your business, they can trust that they won't be put on hold or have to wait a day for a response.